somatech-20/SOMATECH-20/README.md

 # 👋 Hi there!
 I'm MM 👨‍💻

-Welcome!
-I'm passionate about building impactful software and collaborating with creative minds from around the world.
+I'm passionate about crafting impactful software and collaborating with innovative minds worldwide.
+Inspired by Linus Torvalds' philosophy of open-source collaboration, I believe in sharing tools and knowledge.
+Learn more about his vision in the MIT Lemelson biography on Linus Torvalds or [here](https://lemelson.mit.edu/resources/linus-torvalds).

 ---